 The Pueckler park

-The Pueckler park in Bad Muskau is one of the most famous parks in east Germany.
+The Pueckler Park in Bad Muskau is one of the most famous parks in East Germany.
 The park situates in the town of Bad Muskau.
 A small town in Upper Lusatia locates at the river Neisse.
 The whole park consists of an English-style landscaped park.
 Moreover, it includes an old and new castle as well.
 The river Neisse divides the park into two parts.

 However, the river Neisse not only divides the park into two parts, but the river is also the border between Germany and Poland.
-While the old and the new castles and as well one-third of the park belong to Germany, the other two-thirds belong to Poland today.
+While the old and the new castles and one-third of the park belong to Germany, the other two-thirds belong to Poland today.
 Two bridges connect both sides of the park.

 The castle has a long history which runs back over 800 years.
 Beginning as a water castle the castle complex has changed in appearance and purpose over the centuries.